A common issue among website owners is WordPress not sending emails correctly or at all.

 How to Set Up SMTP in WordPress to Send Email

 If you’ve run the email test above and emails aren’t sending from your site at all, then you need to use a third-party SMTP provider and link it with your site so it will send emails again.

 SMTP stands for Simple Mail Transfer Protocol.
 It moves emails on and across networks.
 So if your server isn’t configured to send emails, it will make it possible.

-There are a number of SMTP providers to choose from, including a choice of free ones: so this doesn’t have to cost you any money, just a little bit of time.
+There are a number of SMTP providers to choose from, including a choice of free ones (like the Gmail SMTP Server): so this doesn’t have to cost you any money, just a little bit of time.